 \subsection{Constructing the extension}

 At some point, we will also need to prove irreducible structure faithfulness.
 And in that proof, we are going to need to construct some automorphisms of $\str B$ based on some automorphisms of $\str B_0$ and partial automorphisms of $\str B$.
-Because of it, we prove a more general statement.
+Because of it, we will prove a more general statement

-\begin{lemma} Let $\varphi$ be a partial automorphism of $\str B$ satisfying the following conditions: \begin{enumerate} \item Both the domain and the range of $\varphi$ are generic, and \item there is an automorphism $\hat\varphi$ of $\str B_0$ which extends the projection of $\varphi$ via $\pi$. \end{enumerate} Then there is an automorphism $\theta$ of $\str B$ extending $\varphi$. \end{lemma}
+\begin{lemma} Let $\varphi$ be a partial automorphism of $\str B$ satisfying the following conditions: \begin{enumerate} \item Both the domain and the range of $\varphi$ are generic, and \item there is an automorphism $\hat\varphi$ of $\str B_0$ which extends the projection of $\varphi$ via $\pi$. \end{enumerate} Then there is an automorphism $\widetilde\varphi$ of $\str B$ extending $\varphi$. \end{lemma}

 Note that if $\varphi$ is a partial automorphism of $\str A'$, then it satisfies both conditions (as $\str A'$ is generic) and therefore it can be extended to an automorphism of $\str B$.
 Note also that in condition~\ref{cond2}, the projection of $\varphi$ via $\pi$ is a partial automorphism of $\str B_0$ by Claim~\ref{c:faithful:generic}.

 \begin{proof}[Proof of Lemma~\ref{lem:faithful-extension}] Put and Because both $\dom(\varphi)$ and $\range(\varphi)$ are generic, we get that $|D|=|R|=|\pi(D)|=|\pi(R)|$, so in particular no $x\in B_0$ appears in $D$ or $R$ with more than one valuation structure.
 Therefore, $\varphi$ defines a bijection $q\colon D\to R$.